 - Data collection complies with applicable laws and enhances user experience.

-Google also points to its efforts in improving user privacy through updates to its settings, policies, and tools, including a push for greater transparency in how data is handled.
+Google also points to its efforts to improve privacy through updates, including more transparency in how data is handled.

 What’s at Stake?